-ELE 133 Practical Electricity I (3credits)
+ELE 133 Practical Electricity I (3credits) Corequisite: MDE 10 or equivalent

 Teaches the fundamentals of electricity, terminology, symbols, and diagrams.
 Includes the principles essential to the understanding of general practices, safety and the practical aspects of residential and non-residential wiring and electrical installation, including fundamentals of motors and controls.
-Pre/Corequisite MTE 1 -3 or equivalent.
 Part I of II.
 Lecture 2 hours.
 Laboratory 2 hours.
 Total 4 hours per week.

-ELE 134 Practical Electricity II (3 credits)
+ELE 134 Practical Electricity II (3 credits) Corequisite: MDE 10 or equivalent

 Teaches the fundamentals of electricity, terminology, symbols, and diagrams.
 Includes the principles essential to the understanding of general practices, safety and the practical aspects of residential and non-residential wiring and electrical installation, including fundamentals of motors and controls.
-Pre/Corequisite MTE 1-3 or equivalent.
 Part II of II.
 Lecture 2 hours.
 Laboratory 2 hours.
 Total 4 hours per week.